 Grievances raised by past employees

-In circumstances where an employee has already left employment, the procedure above has not been commenced or completed and both parties agree in writing then the following procedure will apply:
+In circumstances where an employee has already left employment, and the procedure above has not been commenced or completed, then the following procedure will apply:

 The former employee must set out the grievance in writing within 5 working days of leaving employment and send a copy of the grievance to the Finance Manager.